4th Independent Air Defence Army

 In June 1954 in accordance with the decision of the Council of Ministers of the USSR and the Central Committee of the Communist Party of the Soviet Union, instead of air defence areas in the border strip and in the depths of Soviet territory, operational formations were restored (districts and armies) and operational-tactical formations (corps, air defence divisions), which included all types of air defence troops.
 On the basis of the Order (Prikaz) of the Minister of Defence of the USSR dated June 14, 1954, the Ural Air Defence Region of the II category was reorganised into the Ural Air Defence Army.
 By this time, the army had two Anti-aircraft rocket divisions (12 anti-aircraft rocket regiments and three separate anti-aircraft rocket divizions), the 43rd Air Defense Fighter Aviation Corps (two fighter aviation divisions - six fighter aviation regiments), a VNOS radio engineering regiment, a separate communications battalion and two separate communications companies, as well as support units.

 In 1960 the new 4th Independent Army of the Air Defence Forces comprised the 19th Air Defence Corps (Chelyabinsk, Chelyabinsk Oblast), and the 20th Air Defence Corps (Perm, Perm Oblast).
 The 28th Air Defence Division joined the corps, now army, in 1963.
-It later included both the 681st (Danilovo) and 683rd (Bobrovka) Fighter Aviation Regiments.
+It later included both the 681st (Danilovo) and 683rd Fighter Aviation Regiments (Bobrovka).
 The 19th Air Defence Corps initially included the 385th and 412th (Dombarovsky) Fighter Aviation Regiments.

+On 9 April 1960 Orsk Airport was a refueling stop for Mikoyan-Gurevich MiG-19 fighter jets from Sverdlovsk attempting to intercept one of Gary Powers' U-2 flights, however one of the MiG-19s crashed on approach to Orsk.